RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

 Where the fragfile option indicates a file where the fragments to be used to close the loop can be found.

+It can also be supplied a specific score function to use during closure with the `scorefxn` option.
+If this option is not set, it defaults to `score3`.
+Any patches supplied by the `-abinitio::stage4_patch` flag will be included, and the `linear_chainbreak` score is controlled by the `-jumps::chainbreak_weight_stage4` flag.
+The `atom_pair_constraint` term can be controlled with `constraints::cst_weight`.

 # AbscriptMover

 The AbscriptMover is a special mover container that is used to replicate the state of _ab initio_ in early 2014.
 An example instantiation is